seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 And the `СОЗРЕВАЕТ` line carries the current price beside its trigger, which that run printed on its own judgement and no later run repeated. §7 item 44 returns to what it was, item 57 is replaced, item 58 is corrected.

+**`-c` is a DISPLAY revision and it is the last edit to this file before the direction layer is measured.** Nothing here changes what is admitted, refused or computed.
+Four revisions in three days each repaired the symptom the previous one produced, and that is the signature of a defect upstream of this file: the side of every trade rests on one input, `marketRegime`'s fourteen-day efficiency ratio, and efficiency is a measure of SMOOTHNESS, not of direction.
+A market that climbs with pullbacks reads `ДИАПАЗОН` while it climbs, and no wording available to a methodology file can repair that, because this file may not invent a computation (inv.
+21).
+It is repaired by measurement and a specification, or not at all.
+**Three display defects the owner named are closed here and nothing else is touched:** the regime section explained itself, the target carried no distance in per cent, and the catalyst effect could be filled entirely by a word that says nothing. §7 gains items 59–61.

+**`-d` is display, plus ONE correction to a rule `-b` introduced, and the correction is why it follows a revision that called itself the last.** Item 58 sent the outside-list side to the MARKET regime word, so in `ДИАПАЗОН` that section could never fill — **and the run the owner holds up as the format he wants was a `ДИАПАЗОН` run with five outside-list candidates in it.** A rule of mine would have deleted the one section he asked to keep, which is the same class of error as the expectancy gate `-b` retracted: a bar that refuses the engine's best output is wrong about the engine, not about the output.
+The side there comes from the candidate's OWN DAY, which the payload carries for every perpetual and which needs no structural row.

+**The display change answers one request in the owner's own words: how realistic is this recommendation, in per cent.** The number he was being shown instead was a pair — target 0.2 %, stop 9.1 % — which reads as a hopeless trade and is mostly an artefact of a target placed a quarter of a year away and labelled for a week. **What is computable, varies coin by coin and means something is the SURVIVAL of the setup**: `1 − touchProb(стоп)` over `H_NOISE`, the chance the thesis is still standing in a week.
+It ranged 9 % to 47 % across the rows of that same answer, so it separates coins where the pair did not. **What is NOT computable is a probability that price ends the week in the recommended direction**, and no revision of this file will print one: the map records this engine's directional information as measured zero, and a confidence figure with nothing behind it is the one number that can cost the owner more than silence. §7 gains item 62; items 44, 58 and 60 are corrected.

 **This file is methodology, not contract.** Authority, repository operations, the trigger protocol, the hard floor, what may be committed and where all live in